StealthMoud/mysql-installer/README.md

 # MySQL Installation Automation

 This project provides an automated solution to install MySQL on both macOS and Linux systems.
 It guides the user through the installation process, simplifying the task by requiring only a few inputs.
-The user can either use the Python script or the pre-built executable file to install MySQL.
+Users can choose between a Python script, a pre-built executable file, or a Bash script to install MySQL.

 ## Project Structure

-- **`install_mysql.py`**: This is the main Python script that performs the MySQL installation.
+- **`python-version/install_mysql.py`**: The main Python script that performs the MySQL installation.
 It prompts the user for the operating system and provides instructions for logging into MySQL after installation.

 - **`dist/`**: Contains the executable file for users who prefer not to run the Python script manually.
 The executable is packaged to work independently without requiring Python or dependencies to be installed.

+- **`bash-version/install_mysql.sh`**: The Bash script version of the installer.
+This script offers a command-line interface for installing MySQL on macOS and Linux.

 ## Features

-- **OS Detection**: The script automatically tailors the installation process based on whether you're using macOS or Linux.
+- **OS Detection**: Automatically tailors the installation process based on whether you're using macOS or Linux.

-- **MySQL Installation**: It installs the latest version of MySQL using Homebrew (for macOS) or apt (for Linux).
+- **MySQL Installation**: Installs the latest version of MySQL using Homebrew (for macOS) or apt (for Linux).

 - **Instructions for MySQL Usage**: After installation, the program provides instructions on how to log in to your MySQL server, including:
   - Starting the MySQL service.